 The two fixed priority scheduling policies are very similar in their nature, and under most conditions they will behave in an identical manner.
-It is important to remember that while SCHED\RR has a time quantum associated with the process, when that time quantum expires the process will only yield the CPU if there currently is a ready-to-run process of equal priority in one of the fixed priority scheduling policies.
-If there is no ready-to-run process is still the highest priority process ready to run on this CPU and the same process will again be selected for execution.
+It is important to remember that while SCHED_RR has a time quantum associated with the process, when that time quantum expires the process will only yield the CPU if there currently is a ready-to-run process of equal priority in one of the fixed priority scheduling policies.
+If there is no ready-to-run process of equal priority, the scheduler will determine that the original SCHED_RR process is still the highest priority process ready to run on this CPU and the same process will again be selected for execution.

-This means that the only time there is a difference between processes scheduled under SCHED\FIFO and SCHED\RR is when there are multiple processes running under one of the fixed-priority scheduling policies scheduled at the exact same scheduling priority.
-In this case, SCHED\RR will allow these processes to share a CPU according to the time quantum that has been assigned to the process.
+This means that the only time there is a difference between processes scheduled under SCHED_FIFO and SCHED_RR is when there are multiple processes running under one of the fixed-priority scheduling policies scheduled at the exact same scheduling priority.
+In this case, SCHED_RR will allow these processes to share a CPU according to the time quantum that has been assigned to the process.
 Note that a process' time quantum is affected by the nice(2) system call.
 Processes with higher nice values will be assigned a larger time quantum.
 A process' time quantum can also be changed via the run(1) command (see "The run Command" later in this chapter for details).